Leveraging Our Learning for More Effective Coaching and Mentoring

 COVID-19 SAFETY PROTOCOLS

-CATDC, Town School for Boys, and French American International School will be working together to do all we can to ensure your health and safety over the course of our five sessions, monitoring closely nationwide, state, and local updates and recommendations.
+CATDC and our host schools will be working together to do all we can to ensure your health and safety during our in-person session, monitoring closely nationwide, state, and local updates and recommendations.
 We ask that you do not attend if you are infected with Covid, have Covid symptoms, or have had close contact with someone who is infected in the last 10 days.

 "Many thanks for your expertise, candor, inclusiveness, kindness, sensitivity, depth of thinking.
 The resources and strategies shared were powerful and will certainly be revisited.
 And, such an impressive group of teachers, coaches, administrators in these sessions!"

 “Leveraging our Learning for More Effective Coaching and Mentoring was a truly valuable professional development opportunity.
 The program has a focus on and practice of self reflection, provides insightful literature, opportunities to practice role playing scenarios, and have discussions about real situations with colleagues.
 This experience helped me become a more confident and effective mentor for my associate teacher and students.”

 “The coaching and mentoring PD allowed me to learn practical strategies that I now use every day with my associate teacher.
 The resources provided and the real world scenarios allowed me to prepare for future conversations.”